Update Location of Files in Database

 For MediaMonkey 2.x - rename a .mmip extension to a .zip, extract the UpdateLocationOfFiles.vbs file to the MediaMonkey's "Scripts" folder and restart MM program.

-If the Copy files from the old to the new location first option is turned on, then the files would be copied before updating of the database, otherwise only the data about the location of files in the database would be modified.
 Only the media/playlist files previously stored in the database could be copied.
 If you have some extra files beside of the media files in their containing folders, e.g. bitmaps with covers or some txt/html files, they would not be copied using the mentioned option; in that case you should use your preferred program for backup to copy files from the old to the new location before you apply this add-on.

 This add-on is mostly useful if you have similar folder structure on the old and new drives, i.e. when the old and new paths have different only base folders.
 If you have moved media files to the new hard disk using different filenames and/or folder structure than it is stored in the database, then you could try Restore/Synchronize Database add-on instead since it can transfer data even in such situations, but it is much slower.

 This add-on is relatively dangerous and could cause some corrupted data in the current database, especially if you forcibly terminate the program during its execution!
 Please make a backup of the current database before you apply this add-on.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use of this software.